The Five Stages of Grief in Business

 That classic line spoken by Michael Corleone in The Godfather belies an underlying truth.
 Business is personal!

-Any business banker or advisor to entrepreneurs knows that business owner/founders are heavily invested in their business – indeed, their identity and self-worth can be wrapped up in its success.
+Any business banker or advisor to entrepreneurs knows that business founders are heavily invested in their businesses – indeed, their identity and self-worth can be wrapped up in their business.

-So when the business is facing cash flow challenges and they no longer have access to a line of credit or they are turned down for additional credit to support them through challenging times, the founders’ emotions can be charged.
-Bankers are witnesses or they may find themselves as being the recipient of some of those negative emotions.
-The seasoned banker that can skillfully navigate a client/prospective client through these difficult times can earn the trust of owners for years to come.
+So when the business is facing cash flow challenges and they lose access to bank credit, the founders’ emotions can be charged.
+Bankers in particular are often pulled into the undertow of these strong emotional currents.
+The seasoned banker that can skillfully navigate their prospective client through difficult times can earn the owner’s trust for years to come.

 Denial.

-It starts with denial—"This can't be happening; we are just going to a very temporary setback.”
-“When I close the next one or two sales, all will be fine.”
+It often starts with denial—"This can't be happening; it’s just a temporary setback.”
+“When I close the next couple of sales, we’ll be fine.”

 Anger.

-Then they move to anger: "How could the bank do this to us after all these years?"
-“Sure, the bank is quick to offer access to credit when we don’t need it, but when we really need it, they pull the rug out from us!”
+Then comes anger: "How could the bank do this to us after all these years?"
+“Sure, they’re quick to offer credit when we don’t need it, but when we really need it, they pull the rug out!”

 Bargaining.